krobertson/qilin/README.md

 Signals
 -------

-The Qilin manager thread responds the the following signals:
+The Qilin manager process responds the the following signals:

 * `QUIT` - Graceful shutdown.
 Wait for workers to finish processing and shutdown.
 * `TERM` / `INT` - Immediately shutdown.
 Kills all workers and exits.
 * `HUP` - Reloads the configuration file and applies it.
 * `USR1` - Rotate logs.
 * `WINCH` - Gracefully kills all workers and doesn't respawn them.
-* `TTIN` - Spawns an additional worker threads.
+* `TTIN` - Spawns an additional worker processes.
 * `TTOU` - Reduces the worker count by one and gracefully kills an existing worker.

-The Qilin worker threads respond to the following signals:
+The Qilin worker processes respond to the following signals:

 * `QUIT` - Gracefully shuts down after processing the current job.
 * `TERM` / `INT` - Immediately shuts down.